headslive/web/wiki/faq/index.md

 First check you are running the latest version of heads.
 The version you have should be the same as it is on the [downloads page](/download/).
-If that is the case, you can issue `heads-update` from within the system to see if there are any minor system updates.
-If however, you don't have the latest ISO, just grab that :)
+If that is the case, you can issue `sudo heads-update` from within the system to see if there are any minor system updates.
+However, if you don't have the latest ISO, just grab that :)